Gen Z protests: Mobilisation (2010–2017)

-Gen Z movements (2018–2023)
+Movements (2018–2023)

-Since the late 2010s, members of Generation Z have led protests around the world in what some called the "Gen Z Movement".
-The very first recorded Gen-Z led movement was March for Our Lives, a Gen-Z, student led movement and organization which saw its formation in March 2018.
+Since the late 2010s, members of Generation Z have led protests around the world in what some have called the "Gen Z Movement".
+The first recorded Gen-Z led movement was March for Our Lives, a Gen-Z, student led movement and organisation which saw its formation in March 2018.
 Other Gen Z Movements around this time include #NoBoundaries5, a sexual movement which begun in 2019.
-One of the most important of such movements, labelled as a Gen Z Movement is Fridays for Future, which started on 20 August 2018, was even the first instance in which a series of protests was ever defined as "Gen Z protests", specifically by an article, published on 8 December 2019 called "Ok Boomer!" and published by Ipsos, coining the term.
+Fridays for Future, which started on 20 August 2018, was the first instance in which a series of protests was ever defined as "Gen Z protests", specifically by an article, published on 8 December 2019 called "Ok Boomer!" and published by Ipsos, coining the term.

-Nationwide Gen Z protests are recorded as early as in 2020, with the term being used to describe the 2020-2021 Thai protests.
-In 2022, the Aragalaya protest occured, leading to the overthrowal of the Sri Lankan government.
+Nationwide Gen Z protests are recorded as early as in 2020, with the term being used to describe the 2020–2021 Thai protests.
+In 2022, the Aragalaya riots occurred, leading to the overthrowal of the Sri Lankan government.
+While the term was not used to describe the Black Lives Matter protests beginning in 2020, 41% of protesters were between the ages of 18–29.

-Gen Z protests (2024-present)
+Protests (2024–2026)

-The protests in Bangladesh in 2024 are widely cited as the first successful Gen Z revolution in the world, inspiring similar Gen Z-led protests in other Asian countries including Nepal, Indonesia, Philippines, Timor-Leste, and the Maldives.
-The term was later used to describe the 2024 Kenya Finance Bill protests, a largely youth-led mass protest movement against a controversial tax hike.
+The protests in Bangladesh in 2024 are widely cited as the first successful Gen Z revolution in the world, inspiring similar Gen Z protests in other Asian countries including Nepal, Indonesia, Philippines, Timor-Leste, and the Maldives.
+The term was later used to describe the 2024 Kenya Finance Bill protests, a largely Gen Z lead mass rioting movement against a controversial tax hike.

 The term garnered wider global popularity following the ousting of the Nepali government in 2025 and a string of concurrent protests that occurred around and after it.
 The global wave of demonstrations then reached further with similar youth-led protests springing up in Madagascar and Morocco.
-In September, an unpopular pension reform and corruption scandals further sparked a self-styled "Gen Z march" in Lima, Peru.
+In September, an unpopular pension reform and corruption scandal further sparked a self-styled "Gen Z march" in Lima, Peru.
 The Gen Z protests had thus by that month reached the continents of Asia, Africa, and South America.
 At the end of September, Italian media noted the large involvement of Gen Z protesters in the country's general strikes and protests for Gaza.
-By the beginning of October 2025 was even described as a potential "year of the protest", a title that was previously applied to the year 2019.
+By the beginning of October, the year 2025 was even described as a potential "year of the protest", a title that was previously applied to the year 2019.